bjpop/varlap/README.md

 These features are computed for all reads overlapping the variant locus, and for those reads that contain only the reference and alt alleles.

+Snvly is also accompanied by some helpful auxilliary programs that can:
+* Produce summary plots of the computed data.
+* Detect outliers in selected features in the data.

 In the examples below, `$` indicates the command line prompt.

 # Assumptions